=== |

 NAMES

-But then, perhaps the best thing is that, like a cypress, you would remain free, as in (2b).
-Why go and get yourself captured?
-Why become a helpless vine wrapped around an indifferent tree?
+But then it's also possible that the best thing is that, like a cypress, he would remain free, as in (2b).
+Why go and get oneself captured?
+Why become helplessly entanged in the coils of a twisting vine?
 Isn't it perhaps better to be a beloved than a lover?
 For after all, as SRF notes, the 'freedom' of the cypress is also a fine thing.
 In this cleverly framed verse the advocate of 'passion' doesn't necessarily have it all his own way.